Govee Lyra Floor Lamp RGBIC · โ˜… 4.4 Best Value Floor Lamp Check price on Amazon →

 Warranty1 year manufacturer

-Should you buy the Govee Lyra Floor Lamp RGBIC?
+Govee Lyra Floor Lamp RGBIC FAQs

-Govee Lyra vs Philips Hue Signe, which is worth more money?+
+Govee Lyra vs Philips Hue Signe, which is worth more money?

 Hue Signe is brighter (2550 vs 1500 lumens), has a metal column, and supports HomeKit.
 Govee Lyra is less than half the price, has true RGBIC zoning, and includes music sync.
 If you live in HomeKit, Signe.
 If you want the look at a fraction of the price, Lyra.

-Does the Govee Lyra work with Apple HomeKit?+
+Does the Govee Lyra work with Apple HomeKit?

 Not natively.
 The 2026 firmware adds Matter support which lets you bridge it into Apple Home via a Matter-compatible hub.
 Direct HomeKit pairing without a hub is not supported.

-How accurate is the music sync mode?+
+How accurate is the music sync mode?

 Surprisingly good.
 The base-mounted microphone picks up bass and rhythm cleanly and the lamp tracks beat changes within a fraction of a second.
-It is the most reliable music sync I have used on a sub-$200 lamp.
+It is the most reliable music sync I have used on a sub- lamp.

-📅 Update log
+Update log